renzbobz/Simple-JS/README.md

 # Simple JS
 Simple JavaScript library

-This is just a challenge for me to make library like jQuery...
+This is just a challenge for myself to create a library like jquery without looking into jquery source code and this is what i made so far :)
 -----
 To use it's like jQuery :D